ViewComponent/view_component/docs/practical-examples/forms.md

 #### Writing input elements in vanilla HTML

 Nothing is really stopping you from using regular `<input>` tags instead of Rails' helper methods.
-However, is important for your own implementations to follow the conventions set by other form helpers.
+However, it is important for your own implementations to follow the conventions set by other form helpers.
 If you plan to do so, please read the [Understanding Parameter Naming Conventions](https://guides.rubyonrails.org/form_helpers.html#understanding-parameter-naming-conventions){:target="_blank"} section of the `form_helpers` Rails guide.

 ## Gotchas and Known Issues

-### Using multiple `FormBuilder`s in your application
-In a typical Rails application, all views renderred by controllers that intherit from your `ApplicationController` will use the default `FormBuilder` provided by the framework.
-However you are able to override the which `FormBuilder` a section of your application uses.
-We previously saw that you can do so using the `builder` argument in `form_with` but you can also configure it at a [`controller` level](https://edgeapi.rubyonrails.org/classes/ActionController/FormBuilder.html){:target="_blank"}.

-This is currently *not supported* by `ViewComponent`.
-To overcome this, apply the correct form builder each time to the `form_with` method.
 ### Passing the form builder object to a `ViewComponent`
 In the previous section we discouraged passing an instance of a `FormBuilder` to a `ViewComponent` to create new input types.
 However, there are legitimate cases to do this.
-For example, is common in some Rails applications to extract the fields of a form into their own patial:
+For example, it is common in some Rails applications to extract the fields of a form into their own partial:
 ```console
 /app
   /views